Los Angeles Rams vs. Cincinnati Bengals NFL Super Bowl Odds, Plays and Insights for February 13, 2022

 Over/under insights

-- Los Angeles' games this season have gone over 48.5 points 10 of 20 times.

-- Cincinnati's games have gone over 48.5 points in 10 of 20 chances this season.
+- Sunday's total is 5.7 points lower than the two team's combined 54.2 points per game average.

-- The two teams combine to average 54.2 points per game, 5.7 more than the over/under in this contest.
+- The 44 combined points per game that these two squads have allowed this season are 4.5 fewer than the 48.5 over/under in this contest.

-- This contest's over/under is 4.5 points above the 44 these two squads combine to surrender per game this season.

-- The 46.7 PPG average total in Bengals games this season is 1.8 points fewer than this game's over/under.
+- The 48.5 over/under in this game is 1.8 points above the 46.7 average total in Bengals games this season.

 Rams stats and trends

-- Los Angeles has 10 wins against the spread in 20 games this season.

-- The Rams have been favored by 4.5 points or more eight times this season and are 4-4 ATS in those games.
+- The Rams are 4-4 ATS when favored by 4.5 points or more this season.

-- Los Angeles' games this year have hit the over in 50% of its opportunities (10 times in 20 games with a set point total).
+- Los Angeles' games this year have hit the over on 10 of 20 set point totals (50%).

-- When Los Angeles puts up more than 22.1 points, it is 7-5 against the spread and 10-2 overall.
+- When Los Angeles records more than 22.1 points, it is 7-5 against the spread and 10-2 overall.

-- In games that Los Angeles totals over 350.8 yards, the team is 7-6 against the spread and 11-2 overall.
+- In games that Los Angeles totals more than 350.8 yards, the team is 7-6 against the spread and 11-2 overall.

-- This year, the Rams have turned the ball over 23 times, two more than the Bengals' takeaways (21).
+- The Rams have turned the ball over two more times (23 total) than the Bengals have forced a turnover (21) this season.

 - Click over to SISportsbook and find the latest spread, moneyline and total for Los Angeles' matchup with the Bengals.